 Sexual abuse can occur anywhere at any age.
-Whether it was the Catholic Church or a private/public school misusing or abusing their power, you can claim compensation at any time.
+Whether it was the Catholic Church, Youth Detention Centre, or a private/public school misusing or abusing their power, you can claim compensation at any time.

 Roche Legal currently only offers representation for victims of abuse that occurred in an institution.
-An ‘institution’ means an organisation of some kind such as a school or church.
+An ‘institution’ means an organisation of some kind such as a school, church, or Youth Detention Centre.

 Your Options to Making an Abuse Claim

 Your potential avenues to access compensation in relation to the childhood sexual abuse are:

 (1) Making an Application through the National Redress Scheme; or